ghl3/SpontaneousSymmetry/pages/stats/statistical-tests.markdown

 _____

-***You have observed a random process that can occur multiple times and have measured $N$ counts.
-You assume that the data comes from a poisson distribution and you want to perform inference on the true rate $\lambda$***
+**You have observed a random process that can occur multiple times and have measured $N$ counts.
+You assume that the data comes from a poisson distribution and you want to perform inference on the true rate $\lambda$.**

 Similar to how we treat the binomial distribution, we can start by using the gaussian approximation to the poisson.
 To do this we associate: